 Analysis results

 The results of the correlation analysis for different couples of metrics are plotted in the figures below.
 For each couple of metrics being examined, the top figure plots the points corresponding to the BD-rate data, the regression line from the ordinary LMS, and the regression line resulting from the robust LMS.
-The 2 lines distant from the robust LMS regression line by a distance of ,  being the standard deviation resulting from the robust estimation, are also plotted.
 The bottom figure indicates the average weight obtained for the samples associated with the different used sequences.

 wPSNR-Y – PSNRL100